-- 3. Attach the following items with the Enrolment Form: - A passport photo of yourself signed legibly and dated. - A copy of your passport including your residential address. - An English language translation of your secondary school examination results. - English language Skills Certificate score of IELTS 5.5 or above - 4.
+- 3. Attach the following items with the Enrolment Form: - A passport photo of yourself signed legibly and dated. - A copy of your passport including your residential address. - An English language translation of your secondary school examination results. - English language Skills Certificate score of IELTS 6.0 (Dip of Community Services) and IELTS 7.0 (Dip of Nursing) - 4.
 Send in your Application, requested documents along with your application fee to: